Did you know that there are many historical places in Malaysia? Many are now iconic landmarks of independence.

 13. Batu Caves

-Shortly after, this inspired K. Thamboosamy Pillay, a leader within the Tamil Hindu community in Malaya to build the temple in 1891.
+K. Thamboosamy Pillay who is a leader within the Tamil Hindu community in Malaya built the temple in 1891.

-The highlight of the temple is none other than the majestic gold-painted statue of God Murugan.
+The highlight of the temple is the majestic gold-painted statue of God Murugan.
 It stands at the base of the steps and measures 140 feet tall.

-Batu Cave comprises several sections, with the largest area known as the Temple Cave, followed by the Dark Cave which is occasionally closed to the public.
+Batu Cave comprises several sections.
+The largest is the Temple Cave.
+Followed by the Dark Cave which is usually closed to the public.

 14. Dataran Merdeka

-While Merdeka Square may seem nothing more than a vast field with an immaculate green lawn featuring the tallest flagpole in the world (at 95m), its historical significance cannot be denied.
+While Merdeka Square may seem nothing more than a vast field with an immaculate green lawn:

 Since then, Merdeka Square has been the venue for many Independence Day parades.